apisite/procapi/README.md

 ---

 # pgcall
-> golang package for postgresql functions calling
+> Caller of postgresql stored functions, which intended to use via http and in templates

 [![GoDoc][gd1]][gd2]
  [![codecov][cc1]][cc2]